 Sunset, May 2010

 An Exploreri’s Long Weekend on the San Juan Islands

-The pastoral 82-acre Lakedale Resort at Three Lakes offers rustic canvas tent cabins, private log cabins, and lodge rooms.
+The pastoral 82-acre Lakedale at Three Lakes offers rustic canvas tent cabins, private log cabins, and lodge rooms.

 Seattle Magazine, May 2010

 If you like nature but aren’t necessarily willing to hoof it into the backcountry, Lakedale might be right for you.
 The 82-acre private retreat between Friday Harbor and Roche Harbor on San Juan Island is situated on three serene freshwater lakes.
 A smart and stylish 10-room central lodge (which can be rented for weddings and business retreats), six log cabins (each with two beds/baths, a gas fireplace and a full kitchen) and a similarly appointed three bed/bath lake house for bigger groups comprise the traditional lodging options at Lakedale.
 Those willing to do without some of the comforts of home can “glamp” (glamour camp) in one of Lakedale’s 13 lakeside canvas cabins – charming, 225-square-foot platform tents each with a queen bed (with bed and bath linens), a table and chairs, and a deck-top fire pit perfect for roasting marshmallows to the sounds of loon calls.
 Or take your own tent and pitch it along the lake at one of more than 80 campsites.
 A general store (with WiFi) and shower/bathroom facilities help campers tend their worldly needs so they can focus on staring into the starry heavens all night long.
 Lakedale does not have its own restaurant, but anglers can always cast for a trout or wide-mouth bass to barbecue for dinner.

 Gourmet “Glamping” in Washington